JuliaLang/julia/doc/src/manual/code-loading.md

 Julia supports federated management of packages.
 This means that multiple independent parties can maintain both public and private packages and registries of them, and that projects can depend on a mix of public and private packages from different registries.
 Packages from various registries are installed and managed using a common set of tools and workflows.
 The Pkg3 next-generation package manager [[docs](https://julialang.org/Pkg3.jl/latest/), [repo](https://github.com/JuliaLang/Pkg3.jl)] ships with Julia 0.7/1.0 and lets you install and manage dependencies of your projects, by creating and manipulating project files, which describe what your project depends on, and manifest files that snapshot exact versions of your project's complete dependency graph.

 One consequence of federation is that there cannot be a central authority for package naming.
 Different entities may use the same name to refer to unrelated packages.
 This possibility is unavoidable since these entities do not coordinate and may not even know about each other.
-Beacuse of the lack of a central naming authority, a single project can quite possibly end up depending on different packages with the same name.
+Because of the lack of a central naming authority, a single project can quite possibly end up depending on different packages with the same name.
 Julia's package loading mechanism handles this by not requiring package names to be globally unique, even within the dependency graph of a single project.
 Instead, packages are identified by [universally unique identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) (UUIDs) which are assigned to them before they are registered.
 The question *"what is `X`?"* is answered by determining the UUID of `X`.

 Since the decentralized naming problem is somewhat abstract, it may help to walk through a concrete scenario to understand the issue.
 Suppose you're developing an application called `App`, which uses two packages: `Pub` and  `Priv`. `Priv` is a private package that you created, whereas `Pub` is a public package that you use but don't control.
 When you created `Priv`, there was no public package by that name.
 Subsequently, however, an unrelated package also named `Priv` has been published and become popular.
 In fact, the `Pub` package has started to use it.
 Therefore, when you next upgrade `Pub` to get the latest bug fixes and features, `App` will end up—through no action of yours other than upgrading—depending on two different packages named `Priv`. `App` has a direct dependency on your private `Priv` package, and an indirect dependency, through `Pub`, on the new public `Priv` package.
 Since these two `Priv` packages are different but both required for `App` to continue working correctly, the expression `import Priv` must refer to different `Priv` packages depending on whether it occurs in `App`'s code or in `Pub`'s code.
 Julia's package loading mechanism allows this by distinguishing the two `Priv` packages by context and UUID.
 How this distinction works is determined by environments, as explained in the following sections.